 If you have any questions please contact HOD Dance Miss Samantha French [email protected]

-The Drama Department at MAGS is a vibrant meeting place for Performing Arts students and an excellent subject choice for students who wish to pursue a career in acting, as well as for those who enjoy performing, and who want to develop self-confidence.
-The courses we offer in Drama include:
+The Drama Department at MAGS is a vibrant meeting place for Performing Arts students and an excellent subject choice for students who wish to pursue a career in acting, as well as for those who enjoy performing and who want to develop self-confidence.
+Our course offers both practical and theoretical knowledge.
+The courses we offer in Drama range from Year 9 all the way through to Scholarship and cater for all experience levels.
+Drama is a fully approved University Entrance subject, and offers NCEA literacy credits.

 Sheilah Winn Shakespeare Competition

-All students at MAGS have the opportunity to audition to perform in the national Sheilah Winn Shakespeare Competition which is held at the end of Term 1.
+All students at MAGS have the opportunity to audition to perform in the national competition which is held at the end of Term 1.
 Senior students choose scenes to direct and run the auditions.
 This is a great opportunity to perform with students of different ages, to experiment, and work collaboratively on innovative projects.
+Awards for this competition include travelling to The Globe Theatre in London.

 Theatresports is a fun, whanau orientated group of enthusiastic young people who meet once a week after school.
 Emphasis is placed on participation and growth of improvisation skills with training from student leaders and outside experts.
 Students are selected to represent the school in exchanges and in an Auckland-wide Theatresports competition.
 This group is available to students of all Year levels and experience.